Nutrition : the food necessary for function and growth

 Metabolism : the chemical processes that occur within a living organism in order to maintain life

-The nutrition ideas I put forth on this page, are derived from observation of my own bodily changes over time as well as those of my clients and friends who follow a similar diet strategy.
+The statements about nutrition, put forth on this page are derived from continually observing the changes in my own physique, as well as those of my clients and friends who follow a similar diet strategy.

 What we don’t eat!